 The Honors Experience Grant (HEG), funded with the support of the Honors College Fee, is open to Honors students in all majors across campus.
 It is designed to help students achieve their long‐term goals by supporting research, study abroad, creative activities, student‐led engagement efforts, or other scholarly activities including internships, conferences, and training opportunities.
 The goal of the grant program is to fund unique experiences where students will be engaged in their disciplines outside of the classroom.
 These grants are meant to allow students to pursue their passions, attain their academic and professional goals, and increase their competitiveness for national scholarships and fellowships.

-With the HEG, students may apply for up to $2,000.
+With the HEG, students may apply for up to $1,000 but no more than $2,500 during your tenure at A-State.
 Applications will be accepted on a rolling basis; however, students are encouraged to apply well in advance as grants are contingent upon the availability of funds.
-Also, please note that a student could be awarded multiple HEG grants for different projects, but may only receive and use one HEG grant per academic year.
+Also, please note that a student could be awarded multiple HEG grants for different projects, but may only receive and use one HEG per academic year.

-Faculty Evaluation: Upon submission of the HEG package to the Honors College, the Faculty listed on the application will be contacted with the recommendation form.
-It is up to the student to ensure that the Faculty mentor understands the student’s proposal and will support him or her throughout the term of the grant.
+Faculty/Academic Advisor Evaluation: Upon submission of the HEG application in InfoReady, the Faculty/Academic Advisor listed on the application will be prompted to complete the recommendation form in InfoReady.
+It is up to the student to ensure that the recommender understands the student’s proposal and will support him or her throughout the term of the grant.

 If you require further assistance or clarification, please contact the Honors College.